Southern California Edison: Eaton Fire

 The Eaton Fire was a wildfire that burned in the Eaton Canyon of the San Gabriel Mountains in January 2025 and spread into nearby foothill communities, most notably Altadena.
-It killed 18 people and destroyed over 9,000 buildings, making it the second most destructive wildfire in California history.
+It killed 19 people and destroyed over 9,000 buildings, making it the second most destructive wildfire in California history.

 The cause of the Eaton Fire is still under investigation, but witness reports and video evidence have connected it to transmission lines owned by Edison in the Eaton Canyon, and Edison has reported that a fault on its lines occurred at around the time the fire started.
 The Los Angeles Times reported that several months prior, regulators had criticized Edison for falling behind in inspecting transmission lines in high-risk areas and for failing to find dangerous problems in inspections.
-Furthermore, in the three years leading up to the fire, regulators had criticized Edison’s practice of checking wind speed every ten minutes, arguing that this could fail to capture the severity of a situation and miss high gusts, in contrast to other nearby utilities that check wind speed every thirty seconds.
+Furthermore, in the three years leading up to the fire, regulators had criticized Edison's practice of checking wind speed every ten minutes, arguing that this could fail to capture the severity of a situation and miss high gusts, in contrast to other nearby utilities that check wind speed every thirty seconds.
 In response, Edison has highlighted the existing work they have done to reduce wildfire risk, cautioned against jumping to conclusions, and suggested that a nearby homeless encampment may have been responsible for starting the fire.
 They also stated that they believe they acted prudently even if their lines were responsible for the fire.
 Lawyers representing fire victims have also criticized Edison for re-energizing the power lines under suspicion in mid-January; they argued that this was done to destroy physical evidence linking their equipment to the fire, while Edison argued that it was a necessary step to return power to customers.

 Some victims of the fire, including people who lost homes and families of people who died in the fire, have sued SCE.
-Four lawsuits were filed on January 13, alleging that the company had “violated public safety and utility codes and was negligent in its handling of power safety shut-offs”.
+Four lawsuits were filed on January 13, alleging that the company had "violated public safety and utility codes and was negligent in its handling of power safety shut-offs".
 On January 16, the family of a person who died in the fire sued SCE for wrongful death, also alleging negligence in SCE's failure to deactivate utilities despite a red flag warning being issued due to fast Santa Ana winds.
 Los Angeles County, Pasadena, and Sierra Madre also announced plans to sue Edison.

 NPR has reported that while the fire was ongoing, Edison reactivated power lines despite firefighters requesting they keep them off.
 This resulted in downed power lines sparking new fires.

+In September 2025, the U.S. Department of Justice sued Southern California Edison, claiming that the public utility company was at fault for the fire.

-Other Fires
+Other fires

-Edison’s equipment has also been found to be the cause of other fires, including the 2007 Malibu Canyon Fire, Liberty Fire, Meyers Fire, Rye Fire, Easy Fire, Bobcat Fire, Silverado Fire, Coastal Fire, the Fairview Fire, and possibly also the Hurst Fire and the Eaton Fire.
+Edison's equipment has also been found to be the cause of other fires, including the 2007 Malibu Canyon Fire, Liberty Fire, Meyers Fire, Rye Fire, Easy Fire, Bobcat Fire, Silverado Fire, Coastal Fire, the Fairview Fire, and possibly also the Hurst Fire and the Eaton Fire.